Dufourea novaeangliae

 Habitat

 Aquatic and semi-aquatic environments where pickerelweed (Pontederia cordata) grows, including pond margins, lake shores, and slow-moving water bodies.
-Soil-dwelling nesting biology confirmed.
+Soil-dwelling nesting confirmed.

 Distribution